roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.23_SHIS/0_PRE_WORK/TANEJA_WIP_SHIS_APPLICATION.md

 ## VI.
 BRIEF STATEMENT OF PREFERENCE FOR FALL OR SPRING SEMESTER
 to include any compelling reason(s) for this preference.
 Please note that this preference is not guaranteed but rather considered in the process of evaluating and balancing independent study projects per semester.

-I would prefer to do the project during the **spring semester** for two reasons.
+I would prefer to do the project during the **fall semester** for a few reasons.

 As detailed above, this independent study is part of a much larger project, hence, time is of the essence.
-Just a week ago, the largest few water dam in the Monduli district broke through, leaving over 70,000 Maasai without water in the upcoming drought season.
+Just a week ago, the largest few water dam in the Monduli district broke through, leaving over 70,000 Maasai without water in the upcoming drought season this winter.
+Time is of the essence.

-==Deadline:==
-Completed applications with all necessary attachments (complete course description, syllabus, emails from mentors, email of recommendation from SHP teacher, email from parent or guardian, brief statement of preference for fall or spring semester, AND human participant forms, if applicable) are due, either ==via email in WORD format== to Mr. Ramos at jramos@shschools.org or uploaded in ==Google Doc form== to the shared Google folder, no later than noon (12pm) on Monday, April 29, 2024.
-Proposals will be reviewed for final approval by the SHIS Application Review Committee, which consists of SHP department heads and the Assistant Principal for Curriculum and Academics.
-Please note: Incomplete or late applications will not be forwarded to the SHIS Application Review Committee for review.
+During the fall semester, my only commitments are my grades and college applications.
+However, robotics building and competitions take a lot of my time during the first 2 months of spring semester, with all of my time after school and weekends being devoted to placement in qualifiers.
+Later in my spring semester, I will be busy with AP exam preparation and will also have less time to focus on my independent study.